endlessm/eos-build-meta/doc/howto/build.md

 ## OSTree build stage

+See `doc/overview/build.md` for an overview of the OSTree build process and links to external documentation.
+Read on for instructions on how to run the OSTree build.

 ### Automated Builds

 Github Actions runs the OSTree build stage for each pull request open in